immersive-arts/pip_importer_for_blender/README.md

         # pip_importer.auto_install_packages()

-### Then you check if the required models are available
+### Then you check if the required modules are available

         # Check required modules availability
         try: